-

 Sign-In and Sync

-If you are signed in, Maps will also use information associated with your Apple ID, such as whether you are an adult or a child, to determine if certain features are available to you.
+If you are signed in, Maps will also use information associated with your Apple Account, such as whether you are an adult or a child, to determine if certain features are available to you.
 Maps does not store that information.

 Location

 Use of your location is required for most Maps features to function optimally.
 Because your location can give away your identity, we convert precise locations to less-exact locations within 24 hours.
+When you use Maps for navigation, we convert precise locations from the beginning of your route to a less exact area.

 If Location Services is turned on, information about routing, traffic, and nearby points of interest will be used in an anonymous, aggregated form to improve Maps.
 You can disable this by going to Settings > Privacy & Security > Location Services > System Services > Routing & Traffic.
 For more information about Location Services, visit www.apple.com/legal/privacy/data/en/location-services.